 The research findings confirm that the current MOE system of decision-making is still highly centralized in Omani private schools, and indicates the complex and various decision-making constraints at school level.
 The study calls for gradual decision-making devolution to private school authority from the MOE in order to improve educational quality and school efficiency.
 However, the devolution process should run according to specific criteria and requirements in the Omani context.
 The results identify areas of student, staff and school affairs could be devolved to the schools' authority, and indicate specific areas relating to the estate management, curriculum and instruction that need to remain under central control.
-If private schools are granted decision-making authority, a School Board needs to be formed in every school in order to control a decentralized decision-making authority to Omani private schools, as well as offering some recommendations which would hopefully be implemented by the MOE and private schools.
+If private schools are granted decision-making authority, a School Board needs to be formed in every school in order to control a decentralized decision-making process.
+The study concludes by suggesting a strategy of devolving decision-making authority to Omani private schools, as well as offering some recommendations which would hopefully be implemented by the MOE and private schools.